 To do things the right way requires significant time and resources.
 Our paid subscribers make this work possible!

-A paid subscription gets you a hand-made membership card, an initial 20% discount on a museum-quality print purchase, and special posts that take you deeper inside the process.
+A paid subscription gets access to the entire archive, 15% discount on all print purchases, and special subscriber-only posts that take you deeper inside the process.

 FOUNDING MEMBERSHIP

-This founder-level subscription includes a credit of $125 towards a print or store purchase, plus invites to special online and in-person events along with full membership benefits described above.
+This founder-level subscription includes a credit of $125 towards a print purchase, a handmade membership card, plus invites to special online and in-person events along with full membership benefits described above.

 A physical print is a wonderful way to connect with the music and support this project.
 These archival, museum-quality prints reveal details not seen on a screen.
 Most images published here as well as from my archive are available as a custom print.
 I will also be curating a special selection of favorite images.